Kommireddikrishnasuji/passport-size-photo-scanner/README.md

+# 🛂passport-size-photo-scanner

-# passport-size-photo-scanner
+# 📌About the Project
-This project automatically generates passport-size photos from input images using Python and OpenCV.

-# Passport Size Photo Scanner (Python)

 This project is a **Python-based passport-size photo scanner** built using **OpenCV**.
 It automatically detects the face from an input image, crops it properly, resizes it to passport dimensions, and generates a clean passport-size photo.

-## Features
+## 🔥 Features
-- Face detection using OpenCV
+- 👤 Face detection using OpenCV
-- Automatic cropping and centering
+- ✂️ Automatic cropping and centering
-- Passport-size resizing (India standard: 413 × 531 pixels)
+- 📏Passport-size resizing (India standard: 413 × 531 pixels)
-- Clean output image
+- 💯Clean output image
-- Fully automated (no user input during execution)
+- 🤖Fully automated (no user input during execution)

-## Technologies Used
+## 🚀Technologies Used
-- Python
+- 👨‍💻Python
-- OpenCV
+- 👀OpenCV
-- NumPy
+- 🔢NumPy

-## Project Structure
+## 📂 Project Structure

 ├── passport_photo.py
 ├── haarcascade_frontalface_default.xml
 └── person1.png

-## How to Run
+## ▶️ How to Run
-1. Install dependencies: pip install opencv-python numpy.
+1. 📦Install dependencies: pip install opencv-python numpy.
-2. Place your input image as `person1.png` in the project folder.
+2. 🖼️Place your input image as `person1.png` in the project folder.
-3. Run the script:python passport_photo.py
+3. ▶️Run the script:python passport_photo.py

-## Output
+## 📤Output
 - The processed passport-size photo is saved as `person1.png`.

-## Use Case
+## 🎯Use Case
 This project can be used in **online application websites, profile photo preparation tools, and learning image processing with OpenCV**.